Shabang-Systems/Condution/docs/source/manual/manual.rst

 Condution Manual
 ****************

-Everything you need to know about Condution, known by you.
+Everything there is to know about Condution, known by you.